 5. Offer Amenities

-A day tour at any one of the largest tech companies in the world, from Google to Amazon, will amaze you at how pampered employees are.
+A day tour at any one of the largest tech companies in the world, from Google to Amazon, will amaze you at how pampered employees are with a highly productive office environment.

 Making your office fun and enjoyable doesn’t have to cost you a lot of money, nor should it be a stressful process.

-Involve your employees and get their ideas and feedback on how the space you all share can be more enjoyable.
+Involve your employees and get their ideas and feedback on how the office environment can be more enjoyable.